To check your spam filter settings, log into http://user.vacationport.net with your NexCite email address and password associated with that account.

 You'll see two settings in this interface - Spam Detection Level and Action.

-Action determines what happens with emails thought to be spam.
+Action determines what happens with emails recognized as spam.

-The recipient can click on the link and be taken to a site that will allow them to confirm they are a trusted sender:
+The recipient can click on the link and will be taken to a site that allows them to confirm they are a trusted sender